V A N I T A S II

-Vanitas explores themes concerning time, evolution, silence, the unknowable through the science of evolution, as well as the evolution of the still life genre.
-The objects in the larger works are carefully selected life forms that represent evolution and as in Vanitas paintings historically, time and the ephemeral are the central theme.
+As in Vanitas I, the Vanitas II collection continues themes concerning time, evolution, silence, the unknowable, through the science of evolution and linking this to a still life genre entitled Vanitas.
+As in Vanitas paintings art historically, time and the ephemeral are central themes.

 Vanitas is a form of still life painting that developed in northern Europe in the late sixteenth century.
 Its’ central theme focuses on the transience and frailty of life.
-With this in mind commonly portrayed symbols were mirrors, clocks, feathers, flowers and skulls amongst others.
-In Gilbart’s series the burning candle is a recurrent theme, forming a thread throughout the collection.
+With this in mind commonly portrayed symbols included mirrors, clocks, feathers, flowers and skulls.
+In Gilbart’s series the burning candle seen here, is a recurrent theme, used repeatedly to form long threads throughout the collection.